UnitTestBot/ksmt/docs/advanced-usage.md

 ### Solver portfolio

-Various SMT solvers usually show different performance on a same SMT formula.
-[Portfolio solving](https://arxiv.org/abs/1505.03340) is a simple idea of running different solvers on the same formula simultaneously and waiting only for the first result.
-The portfolio solver workflow in KSMT is similar to the solver runner.
+To run solvers in portfolio mode, i.e., to run them in parallel until you get the first result, try the following workflow, which is similar to using the solver runner:

 ```kotlin
 // Create a long-lived portfolio solver manager that manages a pool of solver workers